ARPA-SIMC/meteosatlib/README.md

   For MSG data decompression, You need the EUMETSAT source code for the decompression library for Wavelet, JPEG and T4 images.

-  To get it, please fill the form at http://oiswww.eumetsat.int/WEBOPS-cgi/wavelet/register to obtain the source code, and put the resulting PublicDecompWT.zip file under the directory "decompress".
+  To get it, please download the source code from https://gitlab.eumetsat.int/open-source/PublicDecompWT and put the resulting PublicDecompWT.zip file under the directory "decompress".

 Besides the optional PublicDecompWT.zip requisite described above, meteosatlib is a standard autotools package.
 See the INSTALL file for detailed